 Only when we succeed in no longer having to protect the animals will we have reached our goal.

 Then, we will have changed something: US! - Michael Aufhauser

 Home of rescued animals

 Gut Aiderbichl has been working for animals for over 20 years and is a very important institution for animal welfare throughout Europe.
 More than 6,000 rescued animals live on our home farms in 6 European countries, rescued from the most diverse situations.
 We guarantee every animal a safe and secure home until the natural end of its life.
 Currently, 35 different species of animals live on our farms and are cared for by our animal keepers 365 days a year.

 Gut Aiderbichl sees itself as a meeting place for humans and animals.
-On our publicly accessible estates in Henndorf near Salzburg, Iffeldorf near Munich and Deggendorf near Passau you can enjoy nature and tranquillity.
-And in the midst of our many free-roaming animals.
-Meet our llamas, cattle, goats, peacocks, dromedaries, pot-bellied pigs, raccoons and many other animals.
-Go for a walk with our donkeys or watch our pigs taking their midday nap.
-Around every corner you will meet a very special animal with its own personal story.
+On our publicly accessible estates in Henndorf near Salzburg, Iffeldorf near Munich and Deggendorf near Passau, you can enjoy nature and tranquility.
+And that in the midst of our many free-roaming animals.
+Get to know our llamas, cattle, goats, peacocks, dromedaries, pot-bellied pigs, raccoons and many other animals.
+Take a walk together with our donkeys or watch our pigs taking their nap.
+Around every corner you will meet a very special animal that has its own personal story.

 The welfare of the animals is our top priority.
 It is only thanks to the valuable support of our donations and sponsors that we are able to rescue animals every day and provide them with the best possible care.
 Animals are our life - for over 20 years.